EDUCBA

 Advantages of Indexes in Hive

-• Indexing in Hive provides a good replacement for partitioning, when the number of partitions or logical sub-segments will be too many and small in size, to be of any worth.
+• Indexing in Hive provides a good replacement for partitioning when the number of partitions or logical sub-segments will be too many and small in size, to be of any worth.

 • Indexes reduce the query execution time.

-• Indexing in Hive helps in case of traversing large data sets and also while building a data model.
+• Indexing in Hive helps in the case of traversing large data sets and also while building a data model.

 • Indexing can be done for external tables or views, except when data is present in S3.